hsi9/2323/Python syntax.md

                   self.X = B  (x is field name, B is value assigned) A and B can be an output by calling another class, list, etc.

+# 11. random choose items from a list without replacement, should use shuffle() the list first then use pop().

 # week 5a - List Examples, 5b - Dictionaries - create random dictionary,